Yucheng Liang

 Learning from Unknown Information Sources

-Management Science, Accepted
+Management Science, Forthcoming

 When an agent receives information from a source whose accuracy might be either high or low, standard theory dictates that she update as if the source has medium accuracy.
 In a lab experiment, subjects deviate from this benchmark by reacting less to uncertain sources, especially when the sources release good news.
 This pattern is validated using observational data on stock price reactions to analyst earnings forecasts, where analysts with no forecast records are classified as uncertain sources.
 A theory of belief updating where agents are insensitive and averse to uncertainty in information accuracy can explain these results.